 They were all external things that I held no sway over.
 Yet, the solemn atmosphere they created represented the enthusiasm I had at the prospect of dealing with Mother and my older brother.
 Especially now that I had a chance to really look over the financial records for anything they could nitpick at and found out just how costly my latest expenditures had been—which meant I had to think of a way to justify those expenses.

 It was times like this that I wished I had remained a student for a little longer.
-They could get their hands on necessary materials much easier through the academy’s suppliers, and at a lower price due to the school’s fees.
-I could even get my hands on more exotic and higher quality materials, like those I used to create the Fume Beast.
+Students could get their hands on components much easier through the academy’s suppliers, and at a lower price.
+I could even get my hands on more exotic materials, like those I used to create the Fume Beast, with less effort through the boutique.

 Then there was the cost Alice’s broom, which was listed as an asset for the shop.
 I could justify that by stating it was useful for making deliveries, which was true enough since that was one of the services we offered.
-But then it would get to the topic of the necessity of doing so when I couldn’t fly on it and had to rely on Alice and Johan.
+But then it would get to the topic of the necessity when I had to rely on Alice and Johan to do so.

 Oh, and then there was the cost of supplies for Aeria’s sweets.
 It was larger than it reasonably should be.
 I was using her help more than before, so it was only fair I kept the snacks coming in proportion to that.
 But her bouts of gluttony were partially responsible for burning through so much of it so quickly.